Get on Track to the World Series: Avoiding the Worst Baseball Injuries

 Playing any sport involves the risk of injury.
 Baseball is no different.
 Baseball injuries can include everything from minor muscle strain to fractures of the bones in the hands or wrists.
 Baseball injuries to the shoulders and elbows also tend to be especially common during gameplay.

 Luckily, it’s possible to reduce your risk of sustaining an injury while playing this sport.
-You just need to keep certain key tips in mind for avoiding the worst baseball injuries.
+You just need to keep certain key tips in mind for avoiding baseball injuries.
 If you play baseball at any level, heed the following advice, and you’ll be much more likely to remain at bat all season long.

-Preventing Common Baseball Injuries of the Shoulder
+Preventing Common Injuries of the Shoulder

 Baseball players may injure their shoulders by throwing with too much force; pitchers are particularly vulnerable to this.
 It’s also possible to experience shoulder baseball injuries during a headfirst slide.
 Common shoulder injuries include a torn rotator cuff and shoulder tendinitis.